shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/b0_dynamic_shimming.rst

 - Navigate to the *B0 Shim* Tab.
 - Select *Dynamic* in the dropdown menu (it should already be selected by default).
 - Select the fieldmap from the overlay, click the button *Input Fieldmap*.
-- Select the target anatomical image, click the button *Input Anat*.
+- Select the target image, click the button *Input target*.
 - Select the mask, click the button *Input Mask*.
 - Select a *Slice Ordering* of Ascending.
 - Select a *Slice Factor* of 1 (should be the default).